ClementCaton/ALGOSUP_2022_Project_3_A/README.md

 ## Superposing audio data

 You can superpose different sounds together to get a 3rd that is the result of the operation.
-You have different functions to superpose sounds to help you easily get what you want.
+You have different functions to superpose sounds to help you to easily get what you want.

 ### Superposing audio with a predefined ratio

 There is the function ``synth.Add sounds``.
-The variable sounds is a List<List<float>> containing the list of sounds that will be superposed together.
+The variable sounds is a ``List<List<float>>`` containing the list of sounds that will be superposed together.
 This function will superpose the sounds together and average the values depending on the number of waves superposed.

 Example: